 With the health practitioner’s expanding role, they are required to have a sound knowledge and demonstrate skills in the care and management of the deteriorating patient during a life-threatening emergency.
 As part of this role, the remote and rural health practitioner may be required to initiate and maintain ALS measures.

-CRANAplus recommends that ALS is completed every two years and suggests that BLS should be completed prior to undertaking the ALS course.
+CRANAplus recommends that the ALS course is completed every two years and strongly recommends that the Basic Life Support (BLS) course is completed prior to undertaking the ALS course.